MapsPeople/mapsindoors-jsdoc-template/README.md

 ## Mixing components in preview

 Also you can use multiple components which are documented with `@component` tag together.
-So lets say you have 2 components and in the seccond component you want to use the first one as a wrapper like this:
+So lets say you have 2 components and in the second component you want to use the first one as a wrapper like this:

 ```javascript
 // component-1.js